 Line 179.
 Why do the authors consider the 92% of negative slopes as statistical evidence for an effect of size on optimum growth temperature?
 What is the criterion to use such a threshold?

 We do not mean to say that 92% is a threshold for a strong effect.
 In fact, we aim to avoid using arbitrary thresholds that are based on convenience (e.g., 95% confidence interval).
 The role of an interval is to communicate the width of a distribution (which is why we use more than one interval in our figures, 80% and 95%).
-In this specific case, where we want to communicate the probability that optimum growth temperature declines with size (i.e., that the slope is smaller than zero), we believe it is much more informative to use the widest interval that does not include that value (McElreath, 2018), rather than an arbitrary interval (e.g., 95%) that may cross the value a little bit.
+In this specific case, where we want to communicate the probability that optimum growth temperature declines with size (i.e., that the slope is smaller than zero), we believe it is much more informative to use the widest interval that does not include zero (McElreath, 2018), rather than an arbitrary interval (e.g., 95%) that may cross the value a little bit.
 We also think that a 92% chance that the slope is indeed smaller than 0 is a clear statistical signal, given the relatively small sample size of different species.

 References: